← Research

 THE IDEA

 GUMP started with a question: what makes music good?
 The answer was coupled oscillators at consonant frequency ratios.
 Then we found the same math in proteins, in primes, in markets.
-This page is where it comes home: the body IS coupled oscillators at consonant frequency ratios.
+This page is where it comes home: the body’s oscillators approximate consonant frequency ratios at rest.
 Health is consonance.
 Disease is dissonance.
 Aging is detuning.

 THE SEVEN OSCILLATORS